-Our material banking and insurance risks continued
+Our material banking and insurance risks (continued)

-Description of risks - banking operations continued
+Description of risks - banking operations (unaudited) (continued)

-Risks Arising from Measurement, monitoring and management of risk Model risk Model risk is the potential for adverse consequences from model errors or the inappropriate use of modelled outputs to inform business decisions.
+Risks Arising from Measurement, monitoring and management of risk Financial crime risk Financial crime risk is the risk that the Group's products and services will be exploited for criminal activity.
+This includes fraud, bribery and corruption, tax evasion, sanctions and export control violations, money laundering, terrorist financing and proliferation financing.
+Financial crime risk arises from day-to-day banking operations involving customers, third parties and employees.
+Financial crime risk is: • measured by reference to risk appetite, identified metrics, incident assessments, regulatory feedback and the judgement and assessment of our financial crime risk teams; • monitored against the first line of defence risk and control assessments, the results of the monitoring and control assurance activities of the second line of defence functions, and the results of internal audits and regulatory inspections; and • managed by establishing and communicating appropriate policies and procedures, training employees in them and monitoring activity to help ensure their observance.
+Proactive risk control and/or remediation work is undertaken where required.
+Model risk Model risk is the potential for adverse consequences from model errors or the inappropriate use of modelled outputs to inform business decisions.
 Model risk arises in both financial and non-financial contexts whenever business decision making includes reliance on models.
-Model risk is: measured by reference to model performance tracking and the output of detailed technical reviews, with key metrics including model review statuses and findings; monitored against model risk appetite statements, insight from the independent validations completed by the model risk management team, feedback from internal audits, and regulatory reviews; and managed by creating and communicating appropriate policies, procedures and guidance, training colleagues in their application, and supervising their adoption to ensure operational effectiveness.
+Model risk is: • measured by reference to model performance tracking and the output of detailed technical reviews, with key metrics including model review statuses and findings; • monitored against model risk appetite statements, insight from the independent validations completed by the model risk management team, feedback from internal audits, and regulatory reviews; and • managed by creating and communicating appropriate policies, procedures and guidance, training colleagues in their application, and supervising their adoption to ensure operational effectiveness.

-Description of risks - insurance manufacturing operations
+Description of risks - insurance manufacturing operations (unaudited)